jdubbert/Predicting-2019-Masters/README.md

 The following files are needed in this repository:

 1. WorldGolfRank_Pull.R : Scraper for pulling World Golf Rankings for Week 13; the week prior to the Masters Tournament
-2. PGA_Scrape_Data.Rmd : Scraper for pulling all the needed variables for analysis
-3. Data_expooration.Rmd : Exploratory analysis of the PGA data
-4. PGA Modling : Modeling work to predict Masters tournament
+2. PGA Modeling.RMD : Modeling work to predict Masters finishing positions with regression models
+3. Classification Top_25 Models.RMD : Predicting if player placed in Top 25 or not with classification models
-5. wgr_golf_rank.csv : WGR Rankings Excel
+5. wgr_golf_rank1.csv : WGR Rankings Excel
-6. pga_data_final.csv : Excel with all data
+6. pga_tour_data1.csv : Excel with all data
+7. df2.csv : data for classification modeling
+8. wgr_2019.csv : wgr and points_gained data from week before masters for prediction
+7. PGADashboardFinal.Rmd : Dashboard displaying results

 Goals
 The following are the goals of the project: